idena-network/idena-docs/docs/wp/technology.md

 Idena implements a Proof-of-Person Sybil control mechanism and committee-based consensus with fast finaility.

-Validated participants have an equal voting power in the network to produce blocks and validate transactions.
+Validated participants have equal voting power to produce blocks and validate transactions.
 Randomly selected participants generate block proposals and broadcast them into the network.
 A random committee is selected to reach consensus about whether to include a block into the blockchain.

 ### Identities discrimination